-You can still navigate with the turn-by-turn voice navigation.
-If you have your phone mounted on your handlebars, the cues will turn the screen on just long enough to read the cues over the lock-screen then the screen will go back to sleep.
+You can still navigate via turn-by-turn voice navigation.
+With your app in Handlebar Mode, the turn-by-turn function will simply activate the screen long enough to read the cues over the lock-screen, returning to sleep mode immediately afterward.

-There are hundreds if not thousands of models of battery packs that you can purchase to recharge your device on the go.
-We don’t have any specific recommendations but we can recommend getting a battery pack that can charge your phone at least one full charge, preferably more if you are on a multi-day tour or have very limited access to power outlets.
+There is a wide range of external battery packs on the market designed to recharge your device on the go.
+We recommend at the very least, investing in a battery pack that is able to deliver a full charge, preferably more if you are on a multi-day tour or foresee limited access to power.

 Some riders also use dynamo hubs from Shimano, Schmidt, or Precision Shutter along with a USB adapter to charge their phones while they pedal.
 This solution works on those long rides with more consistent speeds rather than the casual ride with a lot of stop and go.

 It may seem counterintuitive, but switch your phone’s Battery Save mode to the off position.
 Disabling third party power saving apps will allow the Ride with GPS app to function as designed, maximizing tracking accuracy and optimizing runtime.